espocrm/documentation/docs/development/metadata/authentication-methods.md

 Defines that the method is to be used for pure API request, not from the front-end.

+## credentialsHeader

+*string*

+*as of v7.3*

+A header that is supposed to contain credentials.
+Actual only for API methods.

 ## login

 *as of v7.3*